sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 The conventional model follows the PMLC gated process and favours advanced planning, rigid plan execution based on committed scope, timeline, and costs, and will report on those commitments to determine the health of the IT project.

 In the conventional model, IT Teams are organized by functions and expecting hand-offs of work throughout the development chain to perform their functional tasks.
 These work hand-offs are scoped by the team's functions, not the project's overall outcome.

 In the conventional model, the Business Realization is expected to be realized as the IT Project closes and the business operations are changed with the new set of capabilities provided by the IT Project.
 The Business Realization plan expects the business owner to monitor and report discrepancies between planned and actual benefits.
 Discrepancies are handled by change requirements or new projects.

-Example of a use case:

 **Target IT Solution Delivery Model**

 The Target IT Solution Delivery Model has the same objective as the conventional one: deliver business value for money and reducing the risk with the use of technology.
 Contrary to the conventional model, it will do so with:

 - Limiting the size of IT Projects
 - Defining IT Project in its entirety as the iteration step towards an organizational business goal